 - 1. Parking on school grounds will be prioritized by grade level.
 A parking tag will be assigned and hung from the rear view mirror.
 All vehicles parked on school grounds are searchable by administration if reasonable cause of a violation is suspected.
 Vehicles parked off school property are under the same law as civilians in our borough. - 2.
 All students will park in only the area assigned for the individual student.
 This area is located behind the varsity gym.
-Students will enter from Holly Drive. - 3.
+Students will enter from Holly Drive.
+Only dual enrollment students may park in the bulldawg parking lot. - 3.
 Failure to comply with these parking restrictions and permits will result in the student's automobile being towed at his/her expense and loss of parking privileges.